 When it comes time to put away your holiday décor, do you find yourself feeling stressed and overwhelmed?
 It isn’t nearly as fun putting it away as it is getting it out, is it?
-Well this year, don’t stress.
+There’s no need to buy fancy storage containers for your Christmas decor.
 Instead, give these thrifty Christmas decoration storage hacks a try.

 1. Save those egg cartons.

 Egg cartons offer easy Christmas storage and great cushioning for those fragile ornaments.
 Simply drop an ornament in each compartment and close the lid.
 It is a quick and easy way to keep those fragile decorations safe. source – Ask Anna